Berlin’s Full Node wants to be Europe’s largest blockchain coworking space

 Beyond the massive speculative frenzy around cryptocurrencies, the underlying blockchain technology continues to attract an expanding range of entrepreneurs.
-This means various regions are now jockeying to become a hub for the growing ecosystem of blockchain startups.
+This means various regions are now jockeying to become the key hub for a growing ecosystem of blockchain startups.

 Berlin is one of the cities that believes it’s worthy of the crown, and now it’s getting some help from a joint project launched by two of its more notable blockchain startups.
 The teams behind Berlin’s Tendermint and Gnosis have joined forces to create Full Node, a blockchain coworking space that will open in March in the city’s Kreuzberg neighborhood.

-Gnosis and Tendermint have jointly rented 1000m² of space in the building, which will serve as their new headquarters as well as a co-working space for a combined 100 people.
+Gnosis and Tendermint have jointly rented 1000m² of space in the building, which will serve as their new headquarters, as well as a co-working space for a combined 100 people.
 Full Node will offer meeting rooms, open space, and social areas for events and work.

-Nadja Beneš, head of brand and content strategy for Gnosis, explained that the idea was initiated by their companies’ respective founders, who saw the number of blockchain entrepreneurs in Berlin growing at a rapid clip.
+Nadja Beneš, head of brand and content strategy for Gnosis, explained that the idea was initiated by the companies’ respective founders, who saw the number of blockchain entrepreneurs in Berlin growing at a rapid clip.

 “The community was really dispersed,” Beneš said.
 “We had a desire to unite this growing blockchain community.”